Introduction to Native Methods in Java

 From the above article, we have a clear understanding of it.
 Most real-time applications written in java make use of native methods to take performance as well as memory management advantages available in native programming languages like C/C++.

 This is a guide to Native Methods in Java.
-Here we discuss the introduction, how the native method works in Java? and examples.
+Here we discuss the introduction, how the native method works in Java?
+Along with examples.
 You may also have a look at the following articles to learn more –